 The national curriculum for Art and Design aims to ensure all pupils:

 Robust art curricula should cover a range of artists, styles, genres, websites, books and galleries.
 Look to design lessons that build on prior learning, can be connected to a wider context (historical or geographical, for example) and provide opportunities to further develop visual literacy.
 Teachers can be encouraged to help children to think critically about images by asking open and closed questions, and giving them sentence starters as a way to talk about art.
 For example, “I like the way the artist has ... ” or “In this artwork I can see ... ” Most importantly, make sure the subject matter is broad and includes culturally and ethnically diverse artists.
 Children need to understand that art is made by all sorts of people, in a variety of ways, and should feel represented by the art and artists they are exposed to.
 Emily Gopaul is a primary art specialist & the author of Teaching Primary Art & Design

 Our curriculum distinguishes between subject topics and core concepts.
 Subject topics are the specific aspects of subjects that are studied e.g. U.K Seascapes and Graffiti and Street Art.
 The themes of the topics are related to History, Geography or Science that are being taught that term.
 The core concepts tie together the subject topics into meaningful schema.
 The same concepts are explored in a wide breadth of topics.
-Through this ‘forwards-and-backwards engineering’ of the curriculum, pupils return to the same concepts over and over, and gradually build an understanding of them.

 The five core concepts in Art and Design are: